ljoez/ReForum-ipfs/README.md

 To run the app in production environment:
 ```
+$  npm run build
+in frontendnew create dist files then copy build files to /public path.
 $ npm run start
 or to run in background:
 $ pm2 start npm --run start